Step 1

 With each solution, maintenance costs are to be expected.

-The teams mobilized for the duration of the project will also generate heavy expenses.
-If you don't have the human resources available in-house, working with a specialist specialized service provider is highly recommended.
-Even in this case, however, teams need to be defined to guarantee project management that will ensure consistency between implementation and defined objectives.
+The teams mobilized throughout the duration of the project will also generate heavy expenses.
+If you do not have the human resources available in-house, working with a specialist service provider is highly recommended.
+Even in this case, however, teams must be defined in order to guarantee project management that will ensure consistency between the implementation and the defined objectives.

-As a result, accurately estimating thee budget you're willing to invest is an important part of the scoping phase.
+Therefore, accurately assessing thebudget you are willing to invest is an important part of the scoping phase.

-This decision will have a direct impact on the choice of tool, from provider but also the level of support received.
-Other decisions can be made on the basis of this estimate, such as whether to migrate your data yourself or hire your service provider, depending on the scale of the task.
+Indeed, this decision will have a direct impact on the choice of tool, the service provider but also the level of support received.
+Other decisions can result from this estimate, such as migrating your data yourself or assigning your service provider depending on the size of the task.

 Framing and planning an ERP 1 project